StockTrader.com

 Short MSCI Emerging Markets EUM 1x MSCI Emerging Markets Index

-UltraShort MSCI Emerging Markets EEV 2x MSCI Emerging Markets index
+UltraShort MSCI Emerging Markets EEV 2x MSCI Emerging Markets Index

 Direxion Emerging Markets Bear 3x EDZ 3x MSCI Emerging Markets Index

-Trading and Researching ETFs
+Trading and researching ETFs

 To compare online brokers for trading ETFs, read our online broker guide and use the StockBrokers.com comparison tool.
 I recommend Fidelity which has the best ETF research tools (ETF screeners, charting, third-party reports, etc) and overall experience for ETFs.

-Know What’s in Your ETF and How the ETF is Calculated
+Know what's in your ETF and how the ETF is calculated

 One of the Fast Money guys mentioned the UltraShort Oil & Gas ProShares ETF (DUG) on a recent show.
 He questioned how that ETF, which is the double inverse of oil & gas could be up for the day while oil was also up.
 A quick look at what DUG actually is gives the answer: